erinn/ddi/README.md

 ### Environment Variables:
 **ALL** options and arguments within ddi can be passed in as environment variables.
-The basic syntax of this is PROGRAMENAME_OPTION/COMMAND.
+The basic syntax of this is PROGRAMENAME_OPTION or PROGRAMENAME_ARG.
 This will be more easily illustrated by examples:

     ddi --help